- 07 Aug 2025

 path: event/DOMAIN_NAME

-resource: lcr://lookup/malwaredomains
+resource: hive://lookups/malwaredomains

 case sensitive: false

-.
+The value is supplied via the path parameter and the lookup is defined in the resource parameter.
+Resources are of the form hive://lookups/RESOURCE_NAME.
 In order to access a lookup, your Organization must be subscribed to it.

 Supports the file name and sub domain transforms.